Welcome, Service Members!

 3. Performance Based Graduate School Incentive Program (PB-GSIP)

 2. Application for Detail as Student at Civilian Educational Institution (DA 2125).
-This document outlines you proposed class schedule and timeline for degree completion.
-A signature from an Academic Advisor in your graduate program is required on the document to validate the schedule and timeline.
+This document outlines your proposed class schedule and timeline for degree completion.
+A signature from an Academic Advisor in your graduate program is usually required on the document to validate the schedule and timeline.
 You can obtain this once you have been admitted.

 If you have trouble obtaining any documentation or have any questions and don't know where to start, please fill out our contact form, selecting "active duty programs" for the topic and answer the subsequent questions.

-• Master of Science in Business & Organizational Leadership (City of Leavenworth): This program complements CGSC's leadership curriculum by introducing officers to strategic leadership.
+• Master of Science in Business & Organizational Leadership (Fort Leavenworth): This program complements CGSC's leadership curriculum by introducing officers to strategic leadership.
 The curriculum incorporates relevant, practical knowledge balanced across the tenets for leading and managing people and organizations -- talent management and development, team-building and organizational leadership, strategic direction and change, and leadership.

-• Master of Engineering or Master of Science in Project Management (City of Leavenworth): These degrees are designed to prepare officers to advance their careers in the military, and afterwards, to thrive in the civilian world of project management.
+• Master of Engineering or Master of Science in Project Management (online): These degrees are designed to prepare officers to advance their careers in the military, and afterwards, to thrive in the civilian world of project management.
 The program emphasizes the strategic role that PM plays in the performance of global organizations and provides them with the full spectrum of PM concepts and methodologies, including portfolio and program management, technical delivery, agile, and change management.

 • Master of Science in Business - Supply Chain Management and Logistics (Fort Leavenworth): Developed in conjunction with the CGSC's Department of Logistics & Resource Operations, the MS-SCM provides officers with the opportunity to expand their future potential with a specialized degree in Supply Chain Management.
 The KU curriculum complements the quality training and experience military logisticians typically enjoy, while providing a broader, civilian economy focus.

-• Master of Arts in Global and International Studies - Interagency Track(Fort Leavenworth): Developed in conjunction with USASOC and the CGSC SOF Element, this program was specifically designed for officers in the SOF community, but is applicable to any officer who is preparing to work within the complex interagency governmental process.
+• Master of Arts in Global and International Studies - Interagency Track (Fort Leavenworth): Developed in conjunction with USASOC and the CGSC SOF Element, this program was specifically designed for officers in the SOF community, but is applicable to any officer who is preparing to work within the complex interagency governmental process.

 Learn more about the following programs: